bbjubjub2494/coprocessing/README.md

 Coprocessing
 is an attempt to interface
-Processing, the well-known computer graphics programming environment, with the upcoming Scala 3 language and its ecosystem.
+Processing, the well-known Computer Graphics programming environment, with the upcoming Scala 3 language and its ecosystem.

 # Why?